 - Rimurimu fun facts – slideshow (PPT, 416 KB)

 The citizen science project Floating Forests needs the help of citizen scientists to identify kelp forests from satellite images.

 Discover the mātauranga that underpins pōhā – bags made from rimurapa, a species of bull kelp, that preserve tītī (muttonbirds) for up to 2 years.

 Kelp forests feature in the infographics housed in the New Zealand marine habitats interactive.

 The Threats to marine habitats interactive displays some of the stressors that kelp forests face in Aotearoa and globally.

 Not all threats are caused by humans.
 The 2016 Kaikōura earthquake exposed kelp forests.
 The article Kelp forests after the Kaikōura earthquake provides information on many of kelps’ ecosystem services and why scientists are keen to research the impacts caused by the earthquake.

-See our Seaweed Pinterest board for more resource ideas.
+See our Seaweed and algae Pinterest board for more resource ideas.